Note: Not at the old Poker1 site. A version of this entry was first published (2005) in Poker Player newspaper.

 And here’s the powerful truth.
 A great number of bluffs that seem to be successful are the result of your having the best hand, anyway!
 That’s important and I’ll repeat it.
 A lot of the time that you think your bluff succeeded, you had the best hand.

 Now, there’s another thing we need to consider.
 It might be correct to bet a weak hand, even if you’re not sure you’re bluffing.
-That’s because you should often bet in order to avoid a showdown when you think you’re opponent is also weak, but you’re not certain which one of you has the better hand.
+That’s because you should often bet in order to avoid a showdown when you think your opponent is also weak, but you’re not certain which one of you has the better hand.
 If you figure you’ll only win half the time in a showdown, but win much more often when you bet, it’s usually flat out worth the risk.
 But don’t confuse this tactic with getting away with a bluff.
 This is just a strategic move, not an attempt to bluff, because you don’t really know whether or not you’re bluffing.

 Here’s what you need to keep in mind.
 You can only give yourself credit for scoring a bluff if you know your opponent has a better hand.
 And when you do bluff against a player who has a better hand, try to target hands you know are better, but not very strong.
 Those are the ones loose opponents might throw away.
 You should hardly ever try to bluff a loose opponent who is likely to hold a medium-strong hand, because loose opponents habitually call with medium strength.
 That what makes them loose players.